Establishing an Allies/Safe Zone Program

 5. Keep Your Members Informed: Develop a Resource Packet

-Since one of the goals of an Ally program is to inform and educate others about homosexuality and to dispel myths and misinformation about the LGBT community, you should design a resource packet for your group.
+Since one of the goals of an Ally program is to inform and educate others about sexual orientation and gender identity and to dispel myths and misinformation about the LGBT community, you should design a resource packet for your group.

 A packet might include information on the following: